PlamenIliaYulian/trip-weaver.com/README.md

 ## Link to the hosted project:
 - http://www.trip-weaver.com/

-## Instructions on how to setup and run the project locally:
+## Instructions on how to set up and run the project locally:
 - Clone the repository from GitHub.
 - Set up the database by executing the provided database creation script.
 - Configure the application properties file with database connection details.